spareslant/MassRemoteDeploy/README.md

 This is also a similar kind of tool.
 It exploits the power of **screen**.
 What it requires to run.

 * A central host having bash
-* Same above central host having "screen" utility to be installed.
+* Same above central host having "screen" utility installed.

 You do not even need your or root ssh keys in place.
 You will provide your password in `passwd_file` (see sample file in code).